blohmeier/ckad1/11_coreConcepts-deepDive.md

 ### Check 1: Create and Configure a Basic Pod ###
-Create a Pod in the cre Namespace with the following configuration:
+Create a Pod in the cre Namespace with the following configuration: <br />
 The Pod is named basic
 The Pod uses the nginx:stable-alpine-perl image for its only container Restart the Pod only OnFailure